Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 73

-Nb of Failing EvoSuite Tests: 73
+Nb of Failing EvoSuite Tests: 6

 ---
 #Seed: 13

 ## Patch 92 #  jGenProg+MinImpact With Seed 13

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.plot.CategoryPlot : 2673